Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2018-10-31-GloVe_Global_Vectors_for_Word_Representation.md

 As you can see above, \\( f(X_{ij}) \\) is weighting function.
 The weigting function should be obey the following properties:

- - f(X) should be non-decreasing so that rara co-occurences are not overweighted.
+ - f(X) should be non-decreasing so that rare co-occurences are not overweighted.

  - f(X) should be relatively small for large value of X, so that frequent co-occurences are not overweighted.